 Year: May 2016

-Engineers at Google pioneered Site Reliability Engineering, a concept essential to maintaining high availability and optimal performance that meets your Service Level Agreements (SLAs) with customers.
+Google engineers pioneered Site Reliability Engineering, a concept essential to maintaining high availability and optimal performance and meeting customer Service Level Agreements (SLAs).

 In this guide, you will find a collection of essays explaining how the behemoth develops large-scale, reliable, and efficient systems so you can apply them to your own operations.

-Also available is the Site Reliability Workbook (August 2018), which further explains SRE from Google engineers’ perspective.
+The Site Reliability Workbook (August 2018), which further explains SRE from the perspective of Google engineers, is also available.

 Author: Grant Smith